-Except for the early redemption, redemption and cancellation or conversion of the convertible bonds, the holders may request the Group to redeem entire or part of the convertible bonds according to the early redemption amount on the day of June 1, 2024.
+Except for the early redemption, repurchases and cancellation or conversion of the convertible bonds, the holders may request the Group to redeem entire or part of the convertible bonds according to the early redemption amount on the day of June 1, 2024.
 So, on June 1, 2023, the unsecured convertible bonds were reclassified to current liabilities.
+It does not mean that the holders will definitely demand repayment of the debt from the Group within the next year.